Concordium/concordium-base/smart-contracts/wasm-transform/README.md

 The companion library `concordium-smart-contract-engine` provides an integration of the Wasm together with state management, and provides higher-level functions for executing smart contract entrypoints.

+## Versioning

+This crate follows semantic versioning guidelines.
+Change in minimum supported rust version will be accompanied by a minor version increase.